Cold Climate Air Source Heat Pumps

 - Know when to use your backup system.
 Depending on the weather and the cost of your backup heating fuel, it may be more efficient to use your backup system during the coldest parts of the year when heat pumps are at their least efficient.
 If you expect the temperature to be in the single digits or lower for the day, consider turning your heat pump system off and using your backup boiler or furnace.

 - Keep your system well-maintained.
 A well-maintained system will keep performing at high efficiency.
 Remember to clean your indoor dust filters; keep the outdoor unit free of snow, ice, and other obstructions; and consider getting regular annual servicing.

 - Improve the efficiency of your home.
 A heat pump in a well-insulated home will perform better than a poorly-insulated home.
-Consider getting approved, incentivized insulation, air sealing, and weatherization upgrades through Home Performance with Energy Star or EmPower programs prior to installing your heat pump.
+Consider getting approved, incentivized insulation, air sealing, and weatherization upgrades through residential energy audit programs prior to installing your heat pump.
 Not only will your home be even more comfortable and your system perform better, but you may need a smaller (and cheaper) system to meet your home’s needs.

 I've heard that heat pumps can sometimes blow cold air?

 A properly-functioning heat pump may occasionally blow air that feels cooler than expected, particularly relative to a furnace.
 There are two reasons this may occur:

 - Heat pumps do not provide the same blast of very hot air that furnaces provide just due to the nature of how they generate heat: heat pumps are transferring heat from outdoors as opposed to heating air by burning fossil fuels.
 When it’s particularly cold outside, this air can feel cool to the touch but may still be 75-80°F or more and is working normally.